projectbuendia/buendia/tools/iso/README.md

 Finally, the installer sets the automated curses installer to be the default, and then rebuilds the ISO image into a new file.

+## Preseeding

+The preseed file was created by running a Debian installation to completion on a NUC, and then installing `debconf-tools` and running `debconf-get-selections --installer` and `debconf-get-selections`, and saving the result as a starting point.

+Some options related to disk partitioning and bootloader installation were removed as these seemed to be causing problems when booting in a virtual machine, at least.
+The omission of these options is most of why the installer is not fully automated.
+Fixing this might be a worthwhile future task.